tari-labs/tari-university/mimblewimble-1/PITCHME.md

 Since _G_ is a constant, the math above still holds, so we can validate that Alice is not stealing by checking that

-$$(3.G) - (2.G) - (1.G) - (f.G) === 0$$
+$$(3.G) - (2.G) - (1.G) - (f.G) \equiv 0$$

 but note that we _only see public keys_ and thus the values are hidden!

 Cool!

-note: Technically only scalar integer values are valid for elliptic curve multiplication.
-In practice, we'll be using MinoTaris so that the amounts are always integers.
+Note: Technically only scalar integer values are valid for elliptic curve multiplication.
+In practice, we'll be using MinoTaris (name TBD) so that the amounts are always integers.

-note: The transactions aren't sent as an equation like this, but as a list of inputs, outputs and the fee.
+The transactions aren't sent as an equation like this, but as a list of inputs, outputs and the fee.
 The fee is in cleartext, but you still need to blind it to check the maths.

 +++